Ex FBI Agent Accused of Murder

 all charged in Wheeler's murder in 2001 by Oklahoma prosecutors.

-Flemmi is serving a 10-year prison sentence on extortion and money
+Flemmi is serving a 10-year prison sentence on

 laundering charges.